As an overture, it is proper to define the specific type of working woman this post is directed towards.

 A woman standing on her ‘own two feet’ tends to run contrary to this true purpose.
 The loyalty of a wife, in many cases, exists in inverse proportion to her earning power.
 This is because if a woman does not fundamentally need her husband–from a financial perspective–there is less of what would practically bind the couple together, once the initial sexual attraction and excitement has invariably dimmed.

 On a related note, the following is worth keeping in mind.
 There is scarcely a woman who has been rejected or dumped for being weak, or not working, while she abounds in those most appealing of feminine qualities.
-And yet, the reverse has been true of many men who became unemployed during a relationship.
-This contrasting dynamic only further belies the notion of women needing be ‘strong’.
+And yet, the reverse has been true of many men who became unemployed during a relationship; a dynamic that further belies the notion of women needing to be ‘strong’.

 3. “Women need to have intellectual stimulation”